Workday/canvas-kit/modules/_labs/side-panel/react/README.md

 #### `ToggleButton`
 > `<SidePanel.ToggleButton>` is a control that is meant to toggle between `expanded = true` and `expanded = false` states.
 It must be used within the `SidePanel` component as a child.
 Use in conjunction with `useSidePanel`'s `controlProps`, otherwise it does not come with explicit `onClick` handlers.

+> This is a standard Canvas Kit [`IconButton`](https://github.com/Workday/canvas-kit/tree/master/modules/button/react#iconbutton) and will accept those props.

 > **Important**: For accessibility purposes, it must be the first focusable element.
 We recommend that you keep it as the first child of `SidePanel`.

 ## Component Props